learn-teochew/learn-teochew.github.io/pages/personal_pronouns.md

 “myself” or “yourself”.
 The personal pronoun being pointed to is known as the antecedent.

-In Teochew, the reflexive pronoun is *ga1gi7* 家己, which is also written with the same characters as its Mandarin equivalent *zìjǐ* 自己.
+In Teochew, the reflexive pronoun is *ga1gi7*.
+Modern Teochew publications often write this as 家己, or with phonetic loan characters such as 膠己 or 交己 (also found in historical texts), or with the semantic gloss 自己 (自 is otherwise pronounced *ze6* in other contexts).

 > i³³ tsie⁵³sẽ³³ tso²¹³ si¹¹ kʰoiʔ² **ka³³ki¹¹** li¹¹iaʔ²
 >